Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Motor_23CL.md

 Some versions of the M23CL have a motor holding brake solenoid fitted (all prototypes, and model numbers ending in "B")

 If a brake is present the M23CL will disable it when the motors are enabled (M17 and enable it when the motors are disabled (M18).

+### Motor Brake Voltage
+It is possible to use a V_IN voltage higher than 24V to be used with the 24V brake fitted on some models.

+The motor brake circuit is a fast brake control circuit designed to allow the brake to be engaged very quickly by dumping the energy the current in the brake solenoid coil.
+In addition it has a PWM control circuit that will limit the current in the brake coil if the sensed V_IN voltage is above 24V.

 # Revisions